dvreeze/tryjava/README.md

 collection *transformations* or even Java's Stream API.
 In this programming style we hardly find loops, if-else statements, and side-effects.
 The result is easier to reason about, and more concise and to the point.

-In summary, what I find important in programming is mostly related to *discipline*, to limiting myself to practices that work well at a larger scale.
+In summary, what I find important in programming is mostly related to *discipline*, to *limiting myself to practices that work well at a larger scale*.
 But that's of course my perspective, coming from my experiences.

 Of course, the above is about Scala and Java, and not about practices in "enterprise programming", programming cloud-based software, etc., which are topics that are at least as interesting as the chosen programming language.